vitessio/website/content/en/docs/14.0/user-guides/schema-changes/ddl-strategies.md

 Different strategies have different behavior for `ALTER` statements.
 Sections below first break down specific handling and notes for each strategy, followed by an evaluation of the differences.

-### online/VReplication
+### vitess

-The `online` strategy invokes Vitess's built in [VReplication](../../../reference/vreplication/vreplication/) mechanism.
+The `vitess` strategy invokes Vitess's built in [VReplication](../../../reference/vreplication/vreplication/) mechanism.
 It is the mechanism behind resharding, materialized views, imports from external databases, and more.
-VReplication migrations use the same logic for copying data as do other VReplication operations, and as such the `online` strategy is known to be compatible with overall Vitess behavior.
+VReplication migrations use the same logic for copying data as do other VReplication operations, and as such the `vitess` strategy is known to be compatible with overall Vitess behavior.
 VReplication is authored by the maintainers of Vitess.

 VReplication migrations enjoy the general features of VReplication: